rusticata/pcap-analyzer/README.md

   management.
 It also provides some plugins.
 - `pcap-analyzer`: the main executable to run plugins on pcap files
 - `pcap-rewrite`: a tool to rewrite a pcap file format and link type to another
+- `test-analyzer`: a similar tool to `pcap-analyzer`, with more debug plugins and verbosity (for ex. for debugging plugins)
 - `explugin-example`: an example of plugin developed in a separate crate

 ## Building pcap-analyzer